Thigh Lift Procedures (Thighplasty) Barrie, Ontario

-After your surgery, Dr. Dickie will apply dressings to your incision.
+After your cosmetic procedure, Dr. Dickie will apply dressings to your incision.
 You will wear a removable compression garment in order to minimize swelling while supporting your new contours as you heal.
 Dr. Dickie may also place a temporary drain tube under the skin to drain any excess fluids that would otherwise collect around your incision.
 Bed rest is recommended for a few days after surgery, but patients are also encouraged to take short, light walks.
 Typically patients can return to work after about two weeks.
 However, strenuous activity must be avoided for four to six weeks.
 Your scars will take approximately three to twelve months to fade and flatten.

 Contact the Royal Centre of Plastic Surgery for more information on a thigh lift and other possible cosmetic enhancements that you might be considering and to schedule an in-depth consultation with Dr. Dickie.
 Let us help you achieve your desired look.
 We are committed to helping you look and feel great.